 Now comes the hardest part – making it all fit.

-The jeans and boots take up the most room in your bag, so wearing these opens up a fair amount of space, and the sweater not only opens up space, but allows you to layer if you get cold.
+The jeans and boots take up the most room in your bag, so wearing these opens up a fair amount of space, and a sweater not only opens up space, but allows you to layer if you get cold.

 Next, pack your messenger bag with your laptop and devices, as well as your wallet and travel documents.
 If you have extra space, use it for some of your accessories.